 Sailing Boat for Sale Europe

-drying, wood for the upper parts and internal framing should have a moisture content of less than 20%/while those parts customarily submerged should not be less than 20%.
-Of course, requirements such as these are usually much more accessible to specify than to observe because of
+Unless the boat is to be of glued construction or will be out of water for considerable periods, there is no need to use timber dried to 12% moisture content, except for interior fittings.
+However, because it shrinks while drying, wood for the upper parts and internal framing should have a moisture content of less than 20%/while those parts customarily submerged should not be less than 20%.
+Of course, requirements such as these are usually much more accessible to specify than to observe because of the·timenormally required to build a boat.
+All boards should be quarter sawn to minimize shrinkage during construction or when the boat is out of the water.

 It is not always possible to build small craft entirely of durable timbers and, since the decay hazard in a boat kept on moorings is high, it is necessary to take precautions.
 Some preservative-treated plywood and timbers are available.
 Where such material is not obtainable, either from stock or on order, nondurable timbers should be liberally treated with a recognized preservative.
-Australian standard 1604- 1980 Preservative treatment for sawn timber, veneers, and plywood should be consulted for types of
+Australian standard 1604- 1980 Preservative treatment for sawn timber, veneers, and plywood should be consulted for types of preservative and appropriate loadings.

 Timber and Plywood